OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/folder-management.md

 Given below are a few sample use cases on how to model integrations and divide them into folders.

-Create a model for arranging integrations to be configured in OpsHub Integration Manager based on use case.
+Create a model for arranging integrations to be configured in <code class="expression">space.vars.SITENAME</code> based on use case.
 Given below are some example of use case and using folders to manage integrations:

 **1. Divide based on system combination**